Yordan Alvarez Player Props: Astros vs. Orioles

 Orioles Pitching Rankings

-- Orioles pitchers combine to surrender the eighth-fewest home runs in baseball (125 total, 1.1 per game).
+- Orioles pitchers combine to give up the eighth-fewest home runs in baseball (126 total, 1.1 per game).

-- The right-hander last appeared on Wednesday against the Toronto Blue Jays, when he tossed 5 2/3 innings, allowing three earned runs while giving up two hits.
+- His most recent appearance came on Thursday against the Toronto Blue Jays, when the righty went six innings, surrendering one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.